bright/new-www/content/jobs/senior-fullstack-developer-angular-node-js.md

 ---
 ## who we are 🧑🏻‍💻👩🏻‍💻

-At Bright Inventions you'll be an important part of a group of talented, ambitious and positive developers, designers, managers and marketers who love to solve real problems and build software that really matters in today’s world.
+At Bright Inventions you'll be an important part of [](https://brightinventions.pl/about-us/team/)[a group of talented, ambitious and positive web and mobile developers, QAs, UI/UX designers, project managers, and marketing and recruitment specialists](https://brightinventions.pl/about-us/team/)[](https://brightinventions.pl/about-us/team/) who love to solve real problems and build software that really matters in today’s world.

 We foster a culture of mutual support and shared responsibility within our team.
 We are proactive in taking ownership of our personal growth and development. **Our success is built on a foundation of positive attitude, flexibility and collaborative teamwork.
 Clients rely on us to deliver effective solutions which help them achieve their business goals.**